mrbalov/mrb/_posts/2025-05-07-composable-frontend-explained-how-to-build-a-future-proof-ui-architecture.md

 To mitigate the complexity of the Composable Frontend, you may consider following some of the suggested below techniques.
 They may look obvious from the first approach, but they are full of pain for teams that have coined them on their production experience:

 - **Divide & Conquer.** The Composable Frontend is possible to be hidden from regular engineers.
-I.e., when a junior frontend developer implements a Product Gallery UI component, the Composable Frontend must not concern her/him.
+I.e., when a junior frontend developer implements a Product Gallery <abbr title="User Interface">UI</abbr> component, the Composable Frontend must not concern her/him.
 The integration of bricks may be dedicated to a separate team/member responsible for the “composability” of the frontend.
 - **Modularization.** It’s so hard to implement the “Divide & Conquer” model when module boundaries are not  clearly defined.
 It is a regular problem for monolithic codebases where engineers can import everything from everywhere into their pieces of code and merge such a code successfully without a thorough code review.
-The best option to fight with this problem is DDD and modularization: when modules are hardly separated from each other, the team has no more options rather than supporting the desired separation of things.
+The best option to fight with this problem is <abbr title="Domain-Driven Design">DDD</abbr> and modularization: when modules are hardly separated from each other, the team has no more options rather than supporting the desired separation of things.
 (In my experience, a monorepository was always a good decision to split things with minimal overhead.)
 Also, you can consider implementing something like a <a href="https://github.com/feature-sliced/documentation" rel="noopener noreferrer" target="_blank">Feature-Sliced Design</a> [<sup>32</sup>](#references).
 - **Evolution vs Revolution.** The world is not ideal, and there are no ideal solutions.
 Try to arrange the evolutionary culture and never try to introduce ideal solutions.
 For instance, don’t hurry up decomposing a monolith into modules: firstly, outline the module boundaries; secondly, spend some time with a virtual module kept as a part of a monolith, and only then arrange it as a separate module.
 Doing the same in the revolutionary mode, you may introduce problems for engineering teams, banging them with breaking improvements.

 ## Composable Frontend in Action